Paying Your Utility Bill

 Then, apply with the Auto-Debit Application Form.
 Send us your complete Application Form and enclose a cheque marked "VOID."

-The pre-payment plan will accumulate 10 monthly withdrawals from your bank account, interest prescribed by the Province, and apply the funds towards your:
+The pre-payment plan will accumulate 10 monthly withdrawals from your bank account and apply the funds towards your:

 - annual utilities balance in February, due April 2 (if applicable), and